 Field-hunting tip

-Look in nepheline syenite country — that is the host setting where bobtraillite typically forms.
+Look in nepheline syenite country, the host setting where bobtraillite typically forms.
 If you start seeing aegirine, microcline, nepheline in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.